 - travel without much movement for 8 hours or more

 An ultrasound of the legs is used to diagnose DVTs

 Blood clots are treated with anticoagulants which we can start you on in our Urgency Center.

-If you are experiencing symptoms of blood clotting and you can safely come to ER Specialists, we would love to help you.
+If you are experiencing symptoms of a blood clot and you can safely come to ER Specialists, we would love to help you.
 If you are alone or have any doubt about getting to our facility safely, or, believe you are experiencing a medical emergency please call 911.

 CALL WITH BLOOD CLOT QUESTIONS

 Our staff is ready for you Sunday-Thursday from 10:00 A.M. – 10:00 P.M. and Friday and Saturday 11:00 A.M.- 11:00 P.M.